Exploring The Effects Of Domestic Violence on Survivors, Partners, And Children

 What is domestic violence?

 Domestic violence (DV) is one form of abuse between people living in the same home.
-Children or roommates can experience domestic abuse in an unbalanced home dynamic, and incidents occur at the residence.
-By contrast, intimate partner violence (IPV) happens between two partners in a romantic relationship and can occur anywhere.
+Children or roommates can experience domestic abuse in an unbalanced home dynamic when incidents occur at the residence.
+By contrast, intimate partner violence happens between two partners in a romantic relationship and can occur anywhere.
+Intimate partner violence is specific to a romantic relationship, while “domestic abuse” can have a wider meaning.
 Domestic abuse can happen to anyone, regardless of age, sex, gender, religion, education, or socioeconomic background.

 “Domestic violence is a pattern of abusive behavior in any relationship that is used by one partner to gain or maintain power and control over another intimate partner.
 Domestic violence can be physical, sexual, emotional, economic, psychological, or technological actions or threats of actions, or other patterns of coercive behavior that influence another person within an intimate partner relationship.
 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.” — U.S. Department of Justice